SUCCESS! Upped My Contributions, Check it.

 Beware.
 Scary statistic ahead.

 I mentioned this horrible statistic in a previous blog: American workers are falling short of what they need to retire by about $6.6 TRILLION dollars.
-Because we aren’t saving enough, we have this nasty thing called elderly poverty.
+Because we aren’t saving enough, we have this nasty thing called elder poverty.
 Can you imagine, living, learning, and working your derrière off for 67+ years, only to find yourself struggling to make your next meal?

 DUDE.
 There is no way that is going to be me.